-Read on for our mission statement, and to meet our members.
+Read on for our mission statement, for news about our activities, and to meet our members.
 If you are interested in joining our network or finding out more about it, please use this form to get in touch.
 You might also want to follow our Twitter account: @names_network.

 Through a critical examination of what names are, and how and why names matter for people’s identities, well-being, relationships, experiences and opportunities, the social science of personal names promotes social and democratic inclusion and transformation at global, national and local levels.”

 Research Symposium 2023 – Dis/continuity in the representation of gender in names across languages